If you're looking for more things to do in Wales, why not explore the Events in Wales section on the Visit Wales website?

 Royal Welsh Show

 The four-day Royal Welsh Show is one of the largest and most prestigious agricultural events in Europe.
-Alongside livestock competitions, the daily program includes everything from falconry displays and sheep dog trials to daredevil motocross displays and meet-and-greets with giant animatronic robots.
+Alongside livestock competitions, the daily programme includes everything from falconry displays and sheep dog trials to daredevil motocross displays and meet-and-greets with giant animatronic robots.

 Râs Yr Wyddfa